-6.4 Wellington Harbour - radio reporting procedures for vessels sailing from wharves or anchorages

-- 6.4.1 At least 10 minutes prior to planned departure the master of any vessel of 70 gross tonnage or greater shall call Wellington Harbour Radio on VHF Ch 14 to report their intentions, to provide the master's name and operational status of the vessel and, to obtain information about known shipping traffic movements, and to obtain current weather conditions at the harbour entrance. - 6.4.2 After leaving a berth or anchorage, the master of either any vessel 70 gross tonnage or greater or any or commercial vessel carrying passengers shall, as soon as practicable, call Wellington Harbour Radio on VHF Ch 14 and report that the vessel has cleared the berth or anchorage, and their intentions.
-The master of any vessel carrying passengers shall advise of the total number of persons on board. - 6.4.3 Any vessel to which 6.4.1 or 6.4.2 applies shall advise Wellington Harbour Radio on VHF Ch 14 when secured at a berth or anchorage, or when seaward of the position of Barrett Reef buoy if outward bound.
+- 6.3.1 The master of every vessel in Wellington Harbour, under 500 gross tonnage (including vessels at anchor), shall not impede the navigation of any vessel of 500 gross tonnage or more. - 6.3.2 While within Wellington Harbour the master of any vessel should avoid anchoring within 100 metres of the marked inward and outward tracks as shown in Part A of Schedule 6, or if they do so, shall move in good time to avoid impeding any vessel over 500 gross tonnage that is required to follow those tracks. - 6.3.3 For the purpose of 6.3.1 and 6.3.2 'impede' shall include, but is not limited to any action or inaction that requires the master of the vessel over 500 gross tonnage, to take avoiding action. - 6.4 Wellington Harbour radio reporting procedures for vessels sailing from wharves or anchorages - 6.4.1 At least 10 minutes prior to planned departure the master of any vessel of 18 metres or more shall call Wellington Harbour Radio on VHF Ch 14 to report their intentions, to provide the master's name and operational status of the vessel and, to obtain information about known shipping traffic movements, and to obtain current weather conditions at the harbour entrance. - 6.4.2 After leaving a berth or anchorage, the master of either any vessel 18 metres or more or any or commercial vessel carrying passengers shall, as soon as practicable, call Wellington Harbour Radio on VHF Ch 14 and report that the vessel has cleared the berth or anchorage, and their intentions.
+The master of any commercial vessel carrying passengers shall advise of the total number of persons on board. - 6.4.3 Any vessel to which 6.4.1 or 6.4.2 applies shall advise Wellington Harbour Radio on VHF Ch 14 when secured at a berth or anchorage, or when seaward of the position off Barrett Reef buoy if outward bound.